 What is the Difference Between Co-Browsing and Screen Sharing?

 It may seem that co-browsing and screen sharing have the same technological capabilities, yet in fact, they do not.
-Co-browsing differs from screen sharing because with this live chat tool, a customer service representative can take control of the browsing via a visitor’s screen.
+It differs from screen sharing because with this live chat tool, a customer service representative can take control of the browsing via a visitor’s screen.

 While screen sharing permits a visitor to have full access to the browser application and additional applications (not solely for use just on the Internet), co-browsing only permits navigating certain web pages and the business website.